 Sales and marketing of pharmaceuticals, regulatory affairs and clinical operations are the company´s main operations.
 Vistor is a privately owned company and since its foundation, the company has operated at a profit and its capital position is secure.
-It’s equity ratio is 48% and the balance sheet for 2016 reads EUR 24 millions.
-Vistor now has about 43% of the domestic pharmaceutical market, with an average of 60 employees in seven pharmaceutical marketing departments, an OTC department, an Animal Health department, a Regulatory Affairs division and a Business Development department.
+It’s equity ratio is 42.4%.
+Vistor now has about 43% of the domestic pharmaceutical market, with an average of 60 employees in seven pharmaceutical marketing departments, an OTC department, an Animal Health department, a Regulatory Affairs division and a Business Analytics division.
 Vistor will make every effort to increase the adaptability of the organization, which will prove beneficial to the company, its clients and customers.

 Finally, and perhaps most importantly, we offer our partners a solid business relationship, where confidentiality and trust are paramount.

 The EFPIA Disclosure Code came effectively into force January 1, 2015.
 A collective decision has been taken that all disclosures are to be made the same day, June 30th 2016.
 Vistor is co-operating with Frumtök (the Icelandic Association of the Pharmaceutical Industry).
 Although Frumtök is not a formal member of EFPIA it acknowledges the Disclosure Code and fully implements it, as it has done with the EFPIA HCP code.
 This decision has been approved by Frumtök‘s board and discussed at Frumtök‘s members meeting with no objections.